Lewisham London Borough Council: History

-It was envisaged that through the London Government Act 1963 Lewisham as a London local authority would share power with the Greater London Council.
-The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the local authorities responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
-This arrangement lasted until 1986 when Lewisham London Borough Council gained responsibility for some services that had been provided by the Greater London Council, such as waste disposal.
-Lewisham became an education authority in 1990.
+From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
+The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Lewisham) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
+The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
+Lewisham became a local education authority in 1990 when the Inner London Education Authority was dissolved.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.